k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11c_predefined_entity_list.md

 The Broadway flow needs to generate the entity list and call the TDM library Actors to insert them into a dedicated table in the TDM DB.
 For each task execution, a separate entity table is created with the following naming convention: `entity_list_<task exe_id>`.

 The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on entities in the entity table that belong to the current task execution (identified by the current task execution id).
-The table is dropped at the end of the task execution.
+The table is removed when the task execution process is complete.

 As of TDM V8.1, the entity table is created in the TDM DB.